Estimation of the Shapley value by ergodic sampling: Two-stage algorithm

 We still need a parameter $K \in \mathbb{N}$ and a transformation $t$ to run the algorithm.
 Later we will address the problem of finding them, for now, we ``guess'' an appropriate transformation $t$ to demonstrate the algorithm.
 Let $K=3$ and let $o\in O_N$ be an order of players and construct the following new order:

 We summarize this special case in five steps in Algorithm ShapleyK3.

 Table \ref{tab1} shows the results of the calculation of the Shapley value of the first player of the voting game.
 We can say that the standard deviation of the sample means is reduced by about 10\%.
-This reduction is not impressive, but it is easy to see that this is the best possible result using three correlated samples.
+This reduction is not impressive, but it is easy to see that this is the best possible result using three correlated samples\footnote{In general if $X$ and $Y$ have same Bernoulli distribution with $E(X) =E(Y) = p< 1/2$, the minimum correlation between them occurs when E(XY) = 0 and it is $-p/(1-p)$.
+In this case, the expected value is the Shapley value of the first player, which is $p \approx 0.088$.
+If we calculate the covariance matrix of three such variables, we can see that the standard deviation of their mean is about $89\%$ compared to the independent variables.}